 1. Empiric antimicrobial therapy: The choice of therapy is dependent on the severity of infection.
 Empiric therapy for mild to moderate cellulitis should include both S aureus and Streptococcus pyogenes.
 Erysipelas does not usually require S aureus coverage and therapy can be directed at beta-hemolytic streptococci using penicillin or amoxicillin.
 Severe infections should be managed with empiric broad-spectrum antibiotics and prompt investigation for necrotizing fasciitis.
 In the presence of a specific exposure resulting in cellulitis, empiric antibiotics should be modified to account for relevant pathogens.

 Evaluate the patient for MRSA risk factors to determine if MRSA coverage is warranted.
-In the presence of risk factors, those that either have trauma or breaches in the skin, do not respond to MSSA treatment, or present with severe infection should be treated with antibiotics that include MRSA coverage.
+In the presence of risk factors, those who have either trauma or breaches in the skin, do not respond to MSSA treatment, or present with severe infection should be treated with antibiotics that include MRSA coverage.
 In cases of mild cellulitis without skin breaches, most individuals respond to therapy directed at MSSA and beta-hemolytic streptococci, even if they are colonized with MRSA.

 If cultures are indicated, results should guide narrowing of therapy, as appropriate.